Karolina Pelendritou: 2008 - 2010: 'Beijing Paralympic Games 2008'

 During the years of 2006 and 2008 she was appointed as 'Women of the Year' by the magazine Madame Figaro.

 At the IPC Swimming World Championships in November 2009 in Rio, Brazil, she won the gold medal in the 100m freestyle and shattered the world record in the 100m breaststroke S12 category with a time of 1:14.35.
 At the IPC Swimming World Championships in Eindhoven, the Netherlands, she brought home another gold medal in the 100m breaststroke S12, and secured her place to participate in the 2012 Paralympic Games in London.
 At the European Championships in Berlin she won the gold medal in the 100m breaststroke S12.

 2010 brought with it another ambassador position within the EU for Karolina.
 She was appointed the title of ambassador for the "Youth On The Move" initiative of the EU, a role which involves supporting and promoting the youth of the EU.

-She is also related to the Theodorou family Androulla Theodorou and her six children: Georgia, Marinos, Sophia, Andreas, Alexandra and Helena Theodorou.